Skip to content

 On the bright side, our research also shed light on the most ethical garden suppliers to purchase from.
 The top-scoring brands in the Garden Suppliers Ethical Comparison Table were Kabloom, Crocus and Patch Plants.

-Kabloom and Crocus both received a good rating in the Peat Free category.
+Kabloom and Crocus both received strong ratings in the Peat Free category.
 As Kabloom claims to be fully peat free, it receives a top rating.
 Crocus receives a middle rating, as despite not being 100% peat free, the company has set a goal to be completely peat free by 2026.
 As both brands have taken the initiative to go peat free several years before the mandatory government deadline, we believe they deserve some recognition for this.
+Crocus also holds Ethical Accreditation from The Good Shopping Guide, reflecting its independently verified commitment to responsible business practices.

 There are also many more ethical brands on the full table, so take a look to explore your options.
 If you want to purchase your garden supplies from an ethical business, these are the brands to choose from!

-See our Garden Suppliers Ethical Comparison Table to compare brands
+See our Garden Suppliers Ethical Comparison Table to compare brands’ ethical scores.

 Kabloom, Crocus, Patch Plants, Sarah Raven, Gardening Express, Ashwood Nurseries, Hortology, Wickes, B&Q, Dobies, Gardening Direct, Hayloft, J. Parker’s, Jacksons Nurseries, Primrose, Suttons, Thompson & Morgan, UK Garden Supplies, Van Meuwen, YouGarden, The Range, Homebase